The J R Miller Co – A Watertown, N.Y. Shopping Landmark For 123 Years!

 Mr. Leon managed the store until he was succeeded by his song, Kenneth, in the early 1980s.
 The Gouverneur store, the last of the satellite stores, closed in January 1990.
 The Public Square branch of the company closed in January 1991.

-In 2005, after several delays, a lawsuit, and a failed effort save the deteriorating block of buildings, three of the four structures that comprised the Iron Block, including the former J R Miller Co. location, would be razed while the fourth segment still stands today and is home to Cam’s Pizzeria.
+In 2005, after several delays, a lawsuit, and a failed effort to save the deteriorating block of buildings, three of the four structures that comprised the Iron Block, including the former J R Miller Co. location, would be razed while the fourth segment still stands today and is home to Cam’s Pizzeria.

 Did You Know?